RawanA/frontend-nanodegree-arcade-game/README.md

 The player can press the arrwos puttuns to move the character to all four dimentions, plus the the 'shift' button to continue plaing after reaching the river (winning).

 ### Changes
-I added some changes to the style stylesheetand some new elemnts to the index file for the hearts.
+I added some changes to the style stylesheetand some new elemnts to the canvas for the hearts.

 ### How to Play
 you can play the game now on